Ashwini1011/Simple-CV/README.md

 # Simple CV

 Welcome,
-This is a simple cv for the basic understanding of html and css.
+This is a simple cv for the basic understanding of html.

 Author: Ashwini Pote